The boat was delivered to

 Raritan LectraScan waste treatment,

-Single sideband + ham radio, VHF, Walkie Talkie radios, radar, GPS
+Single sideband + ham radio, VHF, Walkie Talkie radios, radar,

 Dual depth finders with separate transponders,